BrianLesko/public-204-website/homepage.md

 </div></div>

 The short walk to north campus, is very bikeable and walkable.
-It took me about 12 minutes to walk to Scott traditions, 8 minutes to make it to the starbucks on high and lane, and about 25 mintues to the ohio union.
+It took me about 12 minutes to walk to Scott traditions, 8 minutes to make it to the Starbucks on high and lane, and about 25 minutes to the Ohio Union.

 <p align="center">
   <img id="" src="media/map.png" alt="" style="max-width: 100%; border-radius: 0.5rem;" />
 </p>

-Oh, I almost forgot to mention, there is permit street parking and a back gravel lot that can fit up to four vehicles.
+While the home is within walking distance of most places, off street parking is also available for up to 3 cars.
+On top of that, there is permit street parking.

 <a id="3"></a>